lexik/LexikMaintenanceBundle/Resources/doc/index.md

 .. note::

-    You must remember that this only works if Symfony2 works.
+    You must remember that this only works if Symfony works.

 ----------------------